dgamba/betacool/README.md

 For UNIX-like systems (Linux and MacOSX) it compiles using the provided Makefile.
 For the time being no attempt to correct all warning during compilation has been made!

-Note that here only the source code of BETACOOL is present.
+Note that here only the source code of BETACOOL is available.
 The source code of the Windows graphical interface "BOLIDE" is available only as a binary.

+Some details on how to use it are in [Docs/HowTo.md](./Docs/HowTo.md)

 -- D. Gamba, A. Latina - Jan.
 2020